Fourier transform: Fourier–Stieltjes transform on measurable spaces

-The Fourier transform may be used to give a characterization of measures.
+and the Fourier-Stieltjes transform reduces to the usual definition of the Fourier transform.
+That is, the notable difference with the Fourier transform of integrable functions is that the Fourier-Stieltjes transform need not vanish at infinity, i.e., the Riemann–Lebesgue lemma fails for measures.

 Bochner's theorem characterizes which functions may arise as the Fourier–Stieltjes transform of a positive measure on the circle.

-Furthermore, the Dirac delta function, although not a function, is a finite Borel measure.
-Its Fourier transform is a constant function (whose specific value depends upon the form of the Fourier transform used).
+One example of a finite Borel measure that is not a function is the Dirac measure.
+Its Fourier transform is a constant function (whose value depends on the form of the Fourier transform used).